ellerbrock/talis.github.io/topics/source-control.md

 {% highlight bash %}
 Summarize changes in around 50 characters or less.

-Include the Jira ticket number in the the first line.
+Include the Jira ticket number (followed by a colon) at the beginning of the summary line e.g. `TENT-1390:`.

 More detailed explanatory text, if necessary.
 Wrap it to 72 characters or so.
 In some contexts, the first line is treated as the